Old Sarum: Angevin period

 By papal order, Herbert's brother Richard Poore was translated from Chichester to succeed him in 1217; the next year, Sarum's dean and chapter presented arguments to Rome for the cathedral's relocation.
 The investigation of these claims by the papal legate Cardinal Gualo verified the chapter's claims that the site's water was both expensive and sometimes restricted by the castellans; that housing within the walls was insufficient for the clerics, who were required to rent from the laity; that the wind was sometimes so strong that divine offices could not be heard and the roof was repeatedly damaged; and that the soldiers of the royal fortress restricted access to the cathedral precinct to the common folk during Ash Wednesday and on other occasions for providing the Eucharist and the clerics felt imperilled by their circumstances.
 Pope Honorius III thereupon issued an indulgence to relocate the cathedral on 29 March 1217 or 1218.
 The chapter voted unanimously for the move and agreed to pay for it by withholding various portions of their prebends over the next seven years.
 On Easter Monday, 1219, a wooden chapel dedicated to the Virgin Mary was begun near the banks of the Hampshire Avon; on Trinity Sunday, Bishop Poore celebrated mass there and consecrated a cemetery.
 On St Vitalis's Day, April 28, 1220, the foundation of the future stone cathedral was begun.

 The settlement that grew up around it was called New Salisbury, then (at least formally) New Sarum, then finally Salisbury.
 The former cathedral was formally dissolved in 1226.
 The inhabitants of the new city gradually razed the old, constructing Salisbury Cathedral and other buildings from the materials at Old Sarum.
 Evidence of quarrying into the 14th century shows some continued habitation, but the settlement was largely abandoned and Edward II ordered the castle's demolition in 1322.

+Aftermath

+In 1331 Edward III wrote letters to the Bishop of Salisbury authorising the removal of stone from the former cathedral and the houses previously used by Bishop and the Cathedral’s clerics.
+He also gave them permission to rebuild the Chapel of St Mary that was previously located within the cathedral.
+It is unclear if the chapel was rebuilt or remained in place but Salisbury Cathedral’s Chapter Act books indicate it continued to exist and function as a chantry chapel.
+Repairs to the chapel were carried out between 1529 and 1531.
+It ceased to be used sometime before 1550.